Hike Mount Nittany and Discover a Central Pennsylvania Treasure in its Natural State

 Mount Nittany Trailhead, Trails, and Maps

 Navigate to the Mount Nittany Trailhead in Lemont, Pennsylvania to start your hike.
 Get equipped with Mount Nittany trails and maps information.

-We offer a full-size brochure with a trail map you can print.
-Additionally, free full-color trail maps are available in a Map Box attached to the large sign at the Mount Nittany Trailhead when you arrive for your hike.
+Free full-color trail maps are available in a Map Box attached to the large sign at the Mount Nittany Trailhead when you arrive for your hike.

 We have also installed a system of trail signs at critical intersections and points on the paths.

 Mount Nittany is more than a local landscape or symbol, it is a place of bustling activity.
 It has been called the “classic hike for local residents, tourists and returning alumni,” providing exceptional views of the campus and the community from several natural overlooks.
 The popular Mike Lynch Overlook features a birds-eye view of the campus, including Beaver Stadium and the Bryce Jordan Center.

 The Trails & Maps page shows the blazed Blue and White Trails that are maintained by the Mount Nittany Conservancy.
 Mount Nittany’s trailhead address is 500 Mount Nittany Road, Boalsburg, PA 16827.
 The hikes are healthy challenges; the trails’ beautiful, diverse assortment of trees, flowers and ground cover are inspiring, and, in some cases, even tasty, e.g., blueberries.

 Up and down, the trails are rocky and steep.
 Those on top are relatively flat.
 Following the primary trails is simply a big loop.
 Take a right at the top and follow the perimeter trail around the whole mountain and enjoy several overlooks – town and campus to the west; south to Boalsburg, the ski slopes of Tussey Mountain, and across Penns Valley.